straszheimjeffrey/The-Kiln/README.md

   called a "kiln".
 You can create and destroy kilns at will.
 (In a webapp, the idea is that you create one kiln per request.)

-* Clays are computed lazily.
+* Within the kiln, clays are computed lazily.

 * Clays know how to cleanup after themselves.
 If your database connection is a clay, it will get closed at the end of the request.